OCTOBER 7TH

 october 7th documentaries

 These documentaries should be used in coordination with teacher training.
-Some of these films are not appropriate for children under the age of 16.
+Some of these films may not be appropriate for children under the age of 16.